 Uninsured and Underinsured Motorist Coverages

-Auto liability insurance is compulsory in most states.
-Even so, approximately 12.6% of vehicle drivers are uninsured according to the Insurance Research Council.
-Thus, if you are injured in an auto accident for which another driver is responsible, there is one in eight chance that the driver will have no insurance.
-When the at-fault driver is uninsured, you will need to rely on your own insurance or other financial resources to pay your medical bills.
-Uninsured motorist coverage was created to fix this problem.
+While auto liability insurance is compulsory in most states, approximately 13.0% of vehicle drivers are uninsured according to the Insurance Research Council.
+This means that if you are injured in an auto accident for which another driver is responsible, there's a one in eight chance the driver will have no insurance.
+When the at-fault driver is uninsured, you will have to rely on your own insurance (or your wallet) to pay your medical bills.
+Uninsured motorist coverage was created to address this problem.

 Uninsured motorist (UM) coverage protects your company against auto accidents caused by drivers that have no liability insurance.
-Underinsured motorist (UIM) coverage applies when the at-fault driver has some insurance, but the limit is insufficient to cover your losses.
+In some states, UM coverage also applies if the at-fault driver has insurance but the limit is less than the compulsory amount.
+Underinsured motorist (UIM) coverage applies when the at-fault driver has insurance but the limit is insufficient to cover your losses.
 UIM coverage is not available in all states.

 Laws Vary by State

-UM and UIM laws vary from state to state.
-In some states, these coverages are mandatory.
-Other states allow you to reject them in writing.
-Some states require your insurer to offer you a UM/UIM limit equivalent to your liability limit.
-For instance, if your liability limit is $1 million, your insurer may be obligated to offer you a $1 million UM/UIM limit.
-You may have the option to reject that limit and choose a lower one, or to reject UM/UIM coverage entirely.
-In most states, your UM/UIM limit cannot exceed your auto liability limit.
+UM and UIM requirements vary from state to state.
+These coverages are mandatory in some states but can be rejected in writing in others.
+Some states require insurers to offer a UM/UIM limit equivalent to the liability limit on the policy.
+The policyholder may have the option to reject that limit and choose a lower one.
+In most states, the UM/UIM limit cannot exceed the auto liability limit.

-UM coverage may be added to a commercial auto policy via an endorsement.
-Where UIM is available, it is usually provided in conjunction with UM.
-Each state has developed its own UM/UIM endorsement.
-These endorsements are published by ISO.
+UM coverage may be added to a business auto policy via an endorsement.
+Where UIM is available, it may be provided in conjunction with UM or written under a separate endorsement.
+Each state has developed its own UM and UIM endorsements, which are published by ISO.

 A Unique Coverage

-UM and UIM coverages are unique.
-Both are liability coverages that pay damages to the insured rather than to a third party.
+UM and UIM are liability coverages that pay damages to the insured rather than to a third party.
 UM insurance covers sums the insured is legally entitled to recover as damages from the owner or operator of an uninsured vehicle.
 That is, it covers damages the responsible party (or his or her insurer) would have paid had he or she purchased auto liability insurance.

-UM insurance was originally designed to cover bodily injury only.
-Some states have extended it to cover property damage as well.
+UM laws initially covered bodily injury only but some states have extended their statutes to cover property damage as well.
 The limit provided for UMPD coverage is generally low, such as $3500.
-Typically, UMPD does not apply to any vehicle that is insured for collision.
+Typically, UMPD does not apply to any vehicle insured for collision.

 More than half the states in the U.S. allow UM limits to be stacked.
 Stacking applies when multiple vehicles are insured for UM or UIM.
-When stacked limits are allowed, you can combine the UM/UIM limits for all autos covered under UM/UIM.
-You can apply that combined limit to a single auto.
+When stacked limits are allowed, the policyholder can combine the UM/UIM limits for all autos covered for UM/UIM and apply that combined limit to a single auto.

 For example, suppose you own two autos, each of which is covered for UM at a $300,000 combined single limit.
-While driving one of the autos, you are injured in an accident caused by an uninsured driver.
+You are driving one of the autos when you are injured in an accident caused by an uninsured driver.
 The UM limit available to you will be $600,000.

 Some states permit stacking only when multiple vehicles are insured under separate policies.
 Others permit stacking if vehicles are insured under the same policy.
 Some states permit insurers to exclude stacking under their auto policies.

-Also covered as an insured is any other occupant of a covered auto, and anyone entitled to recover damages on behalf of an insured.
+UM coverage also applies to any occupants (other than family members) of a covered auto, and anyone entitled to recover damages on behalf of an insured.
 For example, suppose a passenger of a covered auto is killed in an accident caused by an uninsured driver.
 The deceased's spouse may be entitled to damages under UM coverage on the deceased’s behalf.

 Does a Business Need UM Coverage?

-There are a number of factors to consider when deciding whether to buy UM/UIM coverage for your business.
-One is cost.
+A second consideration is cost.
 Your agent or broker can obtain quotes for various limits.
-Another factor is the availability of insurance, other than UM, to cover physical injuries or property damage that results from auto accidents caused by uninsured drivers.
-Some possible sources of coverage are listed below.
+Finally, you should consider other resources you might have (besides UM insurance) to pay for physical injuries or property damage that results from auto accidents caused by uninsured drivers.
+Some examples are listed below.
 Your agent can help you decide whether you should buy UM/UIM coverage or rely on other insurance to cover losses.